 Field capacity (in substrates called ‘water holding capacity’) is the amount of water per volume (L m-³) or per g of soil (g g-1) which a soil can hold against gravity.
 It can also be expressed as suction (kPa) at this water content.

 Permanent wilting point

 The permanent wilting point (PWP) is defined as the minimum water volume in a substrate that the plant needs not to wilt.
 By convention the PWP is defined at −1.5 MPa of suction pressure.
 (Wikipedia, 2022, Permanent wilting point)

 The LER is defined as increase of leaf area per e.g. unit of time (cm² d) or temperature sum (cm² °Cd)

 Root length density

 A stoma (Wikipedia; Stoma) is a cell structure in leaves of plants which forms a pore.
 Water evaporates from the leaf mesophyll cells into the air filled pocket of the stoma inside the leaf.
-From there the vapour is transported to the air outside the leaf.
+From there the vapor is transported to the air outside the leaf.
 The aperture of the stoma is controlled by guard cells.

-Vapour-pressure deficit (VPD)
+Vapor-pressure deficit (VPD)

 Water holding capacity